Generative Writing Cut-Up Tools: DadaDodo and Dadadodomax

-I’ve been tinkering once again with generative writing, and searching for some tools to help me automate a cut-up method, starting from a variety of source texts.
+I’m tinkering with generative writing, and searching for some tools to help me automate a cut-up method, starting from a variety of source texts.
 Along the way, I discovered a bit of software called dadadodo.
 Trouble with that is, it is a command line tool for Unix, and I’m not so skilled in that department.
 Enigmarelle Development did make a freeware version of it for the mac, but that was back in 2006?
 The app no longer works on newer macs.
 I’m posting it here for safe keeping, and in the hopes that somebody can help me to update this to a usable point.

 update: a day later, the app has been updated to run on newer macs.